davidevanlovett/p3-sequelize-starter-kit/README.md

-# Project 3 Starter Kit
+# Project 3 Starter Kit - Server

 The Project 3 Starter Kit is a highly opinionated, preconfigured MVC-style full-stack application intended to satisfy the stated requirements and additional requirements of Project 3.
 It comes with a prerolled authentication system, some cleanup from the project 2 starter, and eslint configuration.

 ## What this README explains.